5/8/2025

 Norm

-then on the other hand, fuel costs can go down.
+Yeah, and then on the other hand, fuel costs can go down.
 I mean, they're currently running already a little bit below what we had projected and a little bit below where they were a year ago.
-So, I think the biggest impact is going to be the one that everybody faces, which is the general inflationary environment.
-But again, even within an inflationary environment, oil prices are probably lower, grass prices therefore will be lower.
-You know, we have some leverage for that so that that
+So I think the biggest impact is going to be the one that everybody faces, which is the general inflationary environment.
+But again, even within an inflationary environment, oil prices are probably lower.
+Grass prices, therefore, will be lower.
+You know, we have some leverage for that.
+So that would be a net benefit to us.

 speaker